Babysitting Rate Calculator

 Worked Examples:

-A small-market base rate with Casual neighborhood sitter, school-age children, daytime care, and basic duties can reduce the adjusted hourly rate.
-Check Hourly Rate Build to make sure the casual discount and add-ons still feel fair for the actual work.
+A small-market base rate, Casual neighborhood sitter, school-age children, daytime care, and basic duties can bring the adjusted hourly rate below a high-cost metro quote.
+Hourly Rate Build is the best place to check that the casual discount is not hiding a duty or timing premium that still belongs in the quote.

 FAQ:

-Use a one-child hourly rate from current local listings, recent sitter quotes, or a rate the sitter has already requested.
-The presets are only starting points.
+Use a one-child hourly rate from current local listings, a sitter's stated rate, or a recent booking in the same area.
+The built-in presets are benchmarks, not local guarantees.

-What should I fix when the quote is missing?
+What should I fix when the quote disappears?

-Check that Local base rate and Booking duration are above zero, Children in care is at least one, and reimbursement or fee values are not negative.
+Make sure Local base rate and Booking duration are above zero, Children in care is at least one, and extra-child, minimum-hour, reimbursement, and fee values are not negative.

 Glossary: